rocky/python-control-flow/README.rst

 In addition to the basic control flow, we also mark and color boxes with dominator regions.

+.. image:: doc-example/flow+dom-3.8--count-bits.cpython-38-module.png

 Regions with the same color are at the same nesting level.
 Colors get darker as the region is more nested.
-See flow+dom-3.8--count-bits.cpython-38-module.png

-.. image:: doc-example/flow+dom-3.8--count-bits.cpython-38-module.png

 Here the additional border indicates that a block is part of some non-trivial dominator region.
 (A "trivial" dominator region is where the block just dominates itself.)